 Generally, the logic is that you should have a plan to tenure (or getting your PhD and finding a job) and then work backwards from there for yearly, monthly, and daily goals.
-I also recommend tracking your time to meet daily/weekly/monthly productivity goals and then giving yourself permission to take nights, weekends, and holidays off (to steal from Tanya Golash-Boza, get a life!).
+I also recommend tracking your daily and weekly hours to meet daily/weekly/monthly productivity goals and then feeling guilt-free about taking nights, weekends, and holidays off (to steal from Tanya Golash-Boza, get a life!).
 It's also a way to think about what's important to *you* -- what kinds of research, teaching, and service do you want to prioritize each year?
 The goal isn't to "maximize productivity," but to focus on the work most important to you *and* set aside the rest of your time for family, friends, and other meaningful engagements outside of work.

 How I use these sheets:

-- At the beginning of the year, when my teaching schedule is set, I update the "Semester Break-Down" sheet.
+At the beginning of the year, when my teaching schedule is set, I update the "Semester Break-Down" sheet.
 At the start of each term, I update my primary research goals for the semester.

-- Once a month, I revisit the project list & monthly goals page to update the status of projects and outline priorities for the month.
+Once a month, I revisit the project list & monthly goals page to update the status of projects and outline priorities for the month.

-- With those goals in mind, each Friday afternoon (or Monday morning), I build a weekly schedule, drawing tasks from a master research, teaching, and service to-do list (managed online through workflowy) and my calendar for the week.
+With those goals in mind, each Friday afternoon (or Monday morning), I build a weekly schedule, drawing tasks from a master research, teaching, and service to-do list (managed online through workflowy) and my calendar for the week.

-- When I start & end of working on each new to-do item, I enter in the time on the Daily Hours Log.
+When I start & end of working on each new to-do item, I enter in the time on the Daily Hours Log.
 (You can also log # of pomodoros instead if that works better for you.)
 At the end of each week I compile those hours in the Weekly Hours Log.